abster95/player/README.md

 ### Play audio

-Filetypes:
-- mp3, mp4, m4a, wav, ogg, flac
-- possibly more to come
+- mp3, mp4, m4a, wav, ogg, flac, possibly more to come

-Protocols:
-- file
-- http: playback over internet.
-The support is limited to what javaFX can currently do (no flac & ogg).
+- file, http (over internet, support is limited to what javaFX can currently do - no flac & ogg).

 ###Manage audio files